Cyndi Lauper’s Mother Feared Cyndi Would Go To Hell

-Cyndi Lauper was glad that Madonna turned up to January’s Women’s March, but she doesn’t think that the singer did a good job of getting her point across, according to Fox News.
+Cyndi Lauper was glad that Madonna turned up at January’s Women’s March, but she doesn’t think that the singer did a good job of getting her point across, according to Fox News.

 Cyndi Lauper